LiliaFramework/Lilia/documentation/docs/libraries/lia.commands.md

 **Purpose**

 Determines if a player may run the specified command.
-Before checking CAMI privileges, the function consults the `CanPlayerUseCommand` hook.
-If that hook returns `true` or `false`, the result overrides default permission logic.
-Factions and classes can also whitelist commands by adding them to a `commands` table on their definition.
+Access levels are derived from `adminOnly` and `superAdminOnly`; when restricted, `client:hasPrivilege` is used with the command's privilege ID (`data.privilege` or the command name).
+Before privilege checks the `CanPlayerUseCommand` hook can override the result, and a character's faction or class may whitelist specific commands through a `commands` table.

 **Parameters**